-The first few weeks you may experience a few side effects as your body begins to detox.
+In the first few weeks, you may experience a few side effects as your body begins to detox.
 Sugar can be addicting and it’s not always easy to kick the habit.
 You may notice what we call the ‘Keto Flu’ symptoms:

 - Brain fog

 - Leg cramps

 There are a few things you can do to get through these few days.
 Add sodium by drinking 1 or 2 cups of broth or bouillon.
 Increase water and fiber for constipation and take magnesium (Natural Calm) for the leg cramps.

 The Keto Diet is a diuretic – you drink a lot of water but you also eliminate a lot.
 Since you are also eliminating electrolytes, you need to replace them.

 You can do that easily with sodium and/or a DIY electrolyte replacement drink, or by using the supplements listed below.